Generated at: 2026-05-16 05:52:53

 Results Achieved

-We would like to ask how your team members are utilizing the main features and intent data of PLANSonar.
+We would like to ask how your team members are using the main features and intent data of PLANSonar.
 In addition to the "Live Access" feature, which identifies which companies are visiting your website based on their IP addresses, PLANSonar provides an "Interest Sign" feature that uses third-party data to identify companies searching for specific keywords set by the user.

 Sato